pewniak747/tapir-typescript-example/README.md

 Errors can still happen at runtime if e.g. we reference a non-existent field from the response JSON, or forget to provide a required field in the request JSON body.

 This got me thinking...
-Tapir already [generates a documentation for our API](https://blog.softwaremill.com/describe-then-interpret-http-endpoints-using-tapir-ac139ba565b0), using Swagger.
+Tapir already [generates documentation for our API](https://blog.softwaremill.com/describe-then-interpret-http-endpoints-using-tapir-ac139ba565b0), using Swagger.
-This takes a form of a YAML file.
+This takes the form of a YAML file.
 If we could generate TypeScript typings from this API documentation, we would get compilation errors whenever the client uses the API incorrectly.
 Wouldn't that be great?